 Remember the time when Linux was only meant for super intelligent geeks?
 Everybody had heard about the operating system, but they had also heard it is hard to handle.
 And that was true, once upon a time.
 Every module or hardware drive that you wanted was compiled manually.
 But, a lot has changed in a decade.

 That makes it one of the most important operating systems in the world.
 Linux is the unseen backbone of the telecom industry and Internet.
 It’s safe to say that Linux users have received the stick’s short end, since most backup methods required users to setup an FTP connection.
 But that was a few years ago, and things are changing quickly.
 Now, there are several cloud backup services available for Linux users that are both affordable and accessible.

 How This Article is Setup

+Before we dive into the top five best cloud backup options for Linux, let’s first take a few moments to explain how this article is setup.
 This article is not a review of each service, but clicking the “Read review” button under every provider will take you to a full review of the respective service, which I strongly recommend reading.